-Stefan Kudoke can be described as a rising rock star of the watchmaking world.
+Stefan Kudoke can be described as a rising rock star in the watchmaking world.

-By the age of 22 he even created his own brand -aptly named Kudoke- that specializes in making skeletonized timepieces, while also experimenting with other techniques like bas relief, too, executed by hand.
-Predictably, this approach makes his watches not only unique, but also quite expensive, even when offered in plain steel, so there are not so many on them in the circulation.
+By the age of 22, he even created his own brand -aptly named Kudoke- that specializes in making skeletonized timepieces, while also experimenting with other techniques like bas relief, too, executed by hand.
+Predictably, this approach makes his watches not only unique, but also expensive, even when offered in plain steel, so there are not so many of them in the circulation.

-As you can see on the pictures, his new Kudoke KudOktopus watch features a giant cephalopod, which is expertly cut on the main plate of the historic Unitas 6498 hand-wound movement.
+As you can see in the pictures, his new KudOktopus features a giant cephalopod, which is expertly cut on the main plate of the historic Unitas 6498 hand-wound movement.

 With parts depicting the sea creature’s skin plated in rose gold and those disgusting suckers on his hands rhodium-plated for an even more “three-dimensional” effect, the Kraken looks frighteningly alive.
-Extra depth is achieved thanks for some parts of the chassis finished as foaming sea waves and blacked-out for an even more contrasting look.
-Even the visible gear wheels, too, were perlaged and treated with a dark gray finish.
+The extra depth is achieved thanks for some parts of the chassis finished as foaming sea waves and blacked-out for an even more contrasting look.
+Even the visible gear wheels, too, were circular-grained and treated with a dark gray finish.

-The pair of heat-blued Breguet-type steel hands finish the picture providing the watch with classic, even antique appearance.
-The blue finish on the hands doesn’t increase the timekeeper’s legibility (a problem that is often suffered by skeletonized watches,) yet, with this gadget being primarily a work of art rather than a tool, I would say that legibility is not particularly important here.
+The pair of heat-blued Breguet-type steel hands finish the picture providing the dial with a classic, even antique appearance.
+The blue finish on the hands doesn’t increase the timekeeper’s legibility (a problem that is often suffered by skeletonized dials,) yet, with this gadget being primarily a work of art rather than a tool, I would say that legibility is not particularly important here.